 In early February 1911, the company entered into an agreement with Hugh Sutherland of the Lake Winnipeg Shipping Company, and he served as President for a few years.
 William Dymock Macfarlane was General Manager for most of duration in business.
 At some point during the venture’s first decade, it expanded to include a brickyard at Beausejour.
 As of 1920, the combined daily output capacity was a reported 200,000 bricks.
+Bricks were red, buff, slate, and white with WB imprinted in the frog.
 Beyond construction-related building materials, the company also offered sandbox sand for sale.

 The WSBC rebranded itself several times, first on 11 April 1914, to the Winnipeg Brick Company (WBC) Limited.
 This lasted until 4 December 1923, when WBC changed its name to to Winnipeg Brick and Fuel Company Limited.
 That incarnation lasted less than a year, and on 8 September 1924, the company reverted back to the WBC, its second name, and thereafter remained as such.
 The last annual return filed with the Provincial Companies Office was for the calendar year ending December 1931, at which time its directors were W. D. Macfarlane, A. Y. Macfarlane, and Charles H. McFadyen, with G. R. Hale as Secretary-Treasurer.
 Operations appear to have continued into 1935, when in late June of that year, it was awarded a municipal contract to supply sand for the citys asphault plant during the summer season.
 The business closed later that year, and on 25 November 1935, its Letters Patent were revoked.